F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

-Michael Schumacher’s F1 debut was in the 1991 season, and right from the beginning, he made enough waves to be noticed.
-His debut with the Jordan team itself was drawing in publicity one part because he was German and there was no German in F1 for a long time and the other part because of his driving skills; of course, the world got to know about the latter quite quickly.
+Michael Schumacher made his F1 debut in the 1991 season, and right from the beginning, he made enough waves to be noticed.
+His debut with the Jordan team itself was drawing in publicity, one part because he was German and there was no German in F1 for a long time, and the other part because of his driving skills; of course, the world got to know about the latter quite quickly.

-Take a look at the perky Michael Schumacher from his 1991 debut:
+Take a look at the perky Schumacher from his 1991 debut:

-Michael, unlike most F1 drivers, had a stint with multiple championships ranging from F3, F3000, World Sportscar Championship and the likes.
-The varied experience helped him in his F1 career for sure, like in the 1994 Spanish GP, where Michael preserved his car and finished on the podium despite being stuck in the fifth gear; a skill he attributed to his Mercedes Sportscar days.
+Schumacher, unlike most F1 drivers, had a stint with multiple championships including F3, F3000, World Sportscar Championship and the like.
+The varied experience helped him in his F1 career for sure, like in the 1994 Spanish GP, where he preserved his car and finished on the podium despite being stuck in the fifth gear; a skill he attributed to his Mercedes Sportscar days.

-The video showed Michael overtaking the third-place car which was driven by Nigel Mansell while the second-place car that he almost passed was driven by Ayrton Senna, the reigning world champ.
+The video showed Schumacher overtaking the third-place car which was driven by Nigel Mansell, while the second-place car that he almost passed was driven by Ayrton Senna, the reigning world champ.
 Senna went on to win the 1991 season.
 What was impressive was that Schumacher was already challenging the F1 greats of the time, and he was just two races old.

 All these exploits of Schumacher made him quite visible to the entire F1 fraternity; not to mention the F1 bosses of leading teams.